-JTIP uses double-blind peer review, which means that both the reviewers' and authors' identities are concealed from each other throughtout the review process.
-More specifically, JTIP editorial process is as follows:
+JTIP uses double-blind peer-review, which means that both the reviewers' and authors' identities are concealed from each other throughout the review process.
+More specifically, the JTIP editorial process is as follows:

 Members of all editorial teams are committed to objective and fair double-blind peer reviews of submitted manuscripts for journal publication and will evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.
 For more information about our Code of Publication Ethics, as well as all of our other policies, visit our Publication Ethics page.
 JTIP editors and review teams do their best to review manuscripts in a timely manner.
 Please contact our office for current review times.
 Contact Us!

-Final decision of articles acceptance will be made by Editors according to reviewers comments: Revisions Required (major or minor), Accept Submission, or Decline Submission.
-Once the manuscript is accepted, it is returned to the submitting author for final editing of its language and content; these are changes that improve the readability of the article without changing the substance of the content.
-If your manuscript is accepted to publication, congratulations!
+The final decision of articles acceptance will be made by Editors according to reviewers' comments: Revisions Required (major or minor), Accept Submission, or Decline Submission.
+Once the manuscript is accepted, it is returned to the submitting author for the final editing of its language and content; these are changes that improve the readability of the article without changing the substance of the content.
+If your manuscript is accepted for publication, congratulations!
 The editor of the journal and one of our staff members will email you with an official Letter of Acceptance.